 Cellardyke, KY10 3HU

 Painting, Drawing, some low relief work.

-The art of East Neuk Beach Crafts uses elements that are synonymous with the local villages, in particular the local wildlife; puffins, seagulls and whales, alongside boats, lighthouses and colourful little fisherman’s cottages.
-Using naturally sourced sea-worn materials, with their varying colours, shapes and grains, ensures each piece of art is entirely unique, a tiny piece of Fife history and a perfect memento of the East Neuk.
+East Neuk Beach Crafts combines the natural gifts of the sea with a variety of art techniques and mediums to produce one-off pieces of coastal-inspired art.
+Mediums include watercolours, acrylics, silver wire-wrapping, rock painting, air-dried clay and more.
+The art uses elements inspired by the charming East Neuk villages and landscape, in particular the local wildlife; puffins, seagulls and whales, alongside colourful fishing boats, sailboats, lighthouses and little fisherman’s cottages.
+Using naturally sourced sea-worn materials, with their varying colours, patterns and shapes, ensures each piece of art is entirely unique, a tiny piece of Fife history and a perfect memento of the East Neuk.